jren-maths/jren-maths/README.md

 - 📫 How to reach me:
 - 😄 Pronouns: ...
 -->
-- 💬 Ask me about `mathematics and statistics`
+- 💬 Ask me about `mathematics, statistics and economics`
 - ⚡ Fun fact: I'm a reborn `quant`